 What Is Factor V Leiden?

 When you get a cut or scrape, your body forms a clot to stop the bleeding.
-Clots are clumps of blood cells called platelets and the liquid part of your blood called plasma.
+Clots are clumps of blood cells called platelets and protein strands in the liquid part of your blood called plasma.
 Factor V (factor 5) is one of several special proteins in your blood that help it clot.
-They’re called clotting factors.
+They're called clotting factors.
 Once the bleeding stops, other proteins tell your clotting factors to break up the clot, and it goes away.

 Factor V Leiden makes it harder for your clots to break up.
 If the clots don't go away, you're more likely to have them in the veins in your legs.
 This is called deep vein thrombosis (DVT).
 You also have higher chances of getting clots that travel through your bloodstream.
 These can block the arteries in your lungs, which is called pulmonary embolism (PE).